thechangelog/changelog.com/INFRASTRUCTURE.md

 6. Deploy the latest app image from <https://github.com/thechangelog/changelog.com/pkgs/container/changelog-prod>

         flyctl deploy --vm-size performance-4x --image <LATEST_IMAGE_SHA>

+7. Ensure that the app is scaled across multiple regions & is resilient to a single region failure:

+        just prod-region-resilient

 ## How to branch the production db instance?